Genealogy Services and Resources

 - Court Offices: Stark County offices with online indexes

-- Subscription Databases: Ancestry Library Edition, Heritage Quest, African American Heritage, and many more!
+- Subscription Databases: Ancestry Library Edition (Available only in the Library, including the Library's wireless service), Heritage Quest, African American Heritage, and many more!

 - Newspaper ARCHIVE (Ohio Collection) is a resource for historical and genealogical information.
 Their unique archive spans more than 400 years of family history, small-town events, world news and more.